Cost Performance Index (CPI): Formula and How To Calculate it + Examples

 CPI Formula: CPI = EV / AC

-A CPI value greater than 1 indicates that the project is performing better than planned, as the earned value is higher than the actual cost.
+A CPI value greater than 1 indicates that the project performs better than planned, as the earned value is higher than the actual cost.
 On the other hand, a CPI value of less than 1 suggests that the project is underperforming, with the actual cost exceeding the earned value.
 Ideally, project managers aim for a CPI value greater than 1 to ensure cost efficiency and project success.

-ALSO READ: HOW TO USE THE BUDGET AT COMPLETION (BAC) CALCULATOR EFFECTIVELY: GUIDE + EXAMPLES
+HOW TO USE THE BUDGET AT COMPLETION (BAC) CALCULATOR EFFECTIVELY: GUIDE + EXAMPLES

 How to Calculate the Cost Performance Index